PKua007/rampack/doc/observables.md

 * [Class `temperature`](#class-temperature)
 * [Class `pressure`](#class-pressure)

 as well as [Trackers](#trackers), which are described in a separate section.
-All observable have primary name (displayed when printing averages on the standard output) and one or more named interval/nominal values.
+All observables have the **primary name** (displayed when printing averages on the standard output) and one or more named interval/nominal values.

 ### Class `number_density`